2025 Philadelphia Eagles season: Week 11: vs. Detroit Lions

-With their 3rd win against Detroit since 2021, the Eagles improved to 8–2 and 3–0 against the NFC North.
-Despite continued struggles on offense, the Eagles defense stood strong for the second straight game, holding the Lions to nine points and stopping all five of Detroit's fourth down conversion attempts.
-After a late field goal by Lions kicker Jake Bates cut the Eagles' lead to 16–9, the Eagles seemingly failed to convert a first down on the ensuing drive.
-However, a controversial defensive pass interference penalty against Detroit cornerback Rock Ya-Sin on third down gave Philadelphia fresh set of downs, which the Eagles then used to run out the clock and seal their fourth consecutive victory.
+In another low scoring game, the Eagles’ defense stood strong for the second straight game, holding the Lions to nine points and stopping all five of Detroit’s fourth-down conversion attempts.
+After a late field goal by Lions kicker Jake Bates cut the Eagles’ lead to 16–9, Philadelphia appeared to come up short on a crucial third down during the ensuing drive.
+However, a controversial defensive pass interference penalty against Detroit cornerback Rock Ya-Sin granted the Eagles a fresh set of downs, allowing them to run out the clock and secure their fourth consecutive victory.

+The win was the 675th lifetime win in franchise history.